 One of the most interesting parts about both of these bodies of research is that rather than requiring candidates to fill out long diagnostics, they simply leverage data already collected in the hiring process, allowing districts to make smarter hires while maintaining simple and streamlined applications.

 Nimble is thrilled to collaborate with these amazing advisors to build proven predictive tools directly into our applicant tracking interface.
-Throughout this year, we'll expand Nimble’s predictive analytics function based on their research, so that we can use these insights to highlight the highest-potential talent for our district partners beginning in the 2020-2021 hiring season.
+We're expanding Nimble’s predictive analytics function based on their research, so that we can use these insights to highlight the highest-potential talent for our partners.

 If you’re interested in how your organization might benefit from this work reach out to us to learn more.